silshack/spring2016/_posts/ShyArmadillo8/2016-04-26-JasminePlottMeetup2.md

 ---
 layout: post
 author: ShyArmadillo8
-title: "Jasmine Plott's Second Meetup"
+title: "Jasmine Plott's Meetup 2"
 ---

 The second meetup that I attended was Triangle Hacker Hours at Francesca’s Dessert Café in Durham, NC.
 The one that I went to took place on Sunday, April 17th at 4:00pm.